+Printing

 Printed at Pureprint Group, ISO 14001.

 FSC certified and CarbonNeutral.

 This Annual Report is printed on Amadeus 100 Silk, a 100% recycled paper with full FSC certification.
 All pulps used are made from 100% de-inked, used are made from 100% de-Inked, post-consumer waste and are elemental chlorine free.
-The manufacturing mill holds the ISO 14001 and EU Ecolabel certificates for environmental onder the Ox Companies Act 2006, a sale hardoot limits the liability of Directors in respect of statements in and omissions from the Directors' Report (for which see page 95), the Strategic report and the Remuneration report.
-Under English law the Directors would be liable to the company, but not to any third party, if one or more of these reports contained errors as a result of recklessness or knowing migraturement or displaced concentration of a material feet. misstatement or dishonest concealment of a material fact, but would otherwise not be liable.
-Pages 71 to 95, 130, 211 and 232 to 248 inclusive comprise the Directors' Report, pages 2 to 70 inclusive comprise the Strategic report and
+The manufacturing mill holds the ISO 14001 and EU Ecolabel certificates for environmental once the Ox Companies Act 2006, a sale hardboth infinish the liability of Directors in respect of statements in and omissions from the Directors' Report (for which see page 95), the Strategic report and the Remuneration report.
+Under English law the Directors would be liable to the company, but not to any third party, if one or more of these reports contained errors as a result of recklessness or leaving might be provided to dispense to according to the company. reports contained errors as a result of recklessness or knowing misstatement or dishonest concealment of a material fact, but would otherwise not be liable.
+Pages 71 to 95, 130, 211 and 232 to 248 inclusive comprise the Directors' Report, pages 2 to 70 inclusive comprise the Strategic report and pages 96 to 118 inclusive comprise the Remuneration report, each of which have been drawn up and presented in accordance with and in reliance upon English company law and the liabilities of the Directors in connection with these reports shall be subject to the limitations and restrictions provided by such law.